marceloamor/RShiny_ResearchProject/README.md

 # RShiny_ResearchProject

 R Shiny project to visually demonstrate the findings of my undergraduate dissertation

+MC4R gene information and findings from the data